Nick689/CustomPOS/Readme.md

 * Max number of sold item: 18446744073709551615 BIGINT(20)
 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

-##Planned features
-* Multilingual management
-* Windows, OSX version
-* Stronger security with the use of macro protection but only available in OpenOffice, not in LibreOffice !??
-* Statistics
-* Address book